-16Bytes Choose this option, to just write the 'Contact ID' (DMR ID) and the 'Contact alias' (call sign) of the ham contact to the C 128Bytes radio.
-This option significantly minimizes the time to write the contacts to the radio.
-Choose this option, to write all details of the ham contacts including 'Contact ID' (DMR ID), 'Contact alias' (call sign), ○ 16Bytes Name, City, State, Country/Region and address etc. to the radio.
-This is very convenient for the user to browse and view detailed contact information.
-However, this option 120Dyles significantly increases the required time to transfer the contact details to the radio.
+C and the second sec œ 16Bytes Choose this option, to just write the 'Contact ID' (DMR ID) and the 'Contact alias' (call sign) of the ham contact to the 0 128Bytes radio.
+This option significantly minimizes the time to write 1.
+0 16Bytes the contacts to the radio.
+Choose this option, to write all details of the ham contacts including 'Contact ID' (DMR ID), 'Contact alias' (call sign), Name, City, State, Country/Region and address etc. to the radio.
+This is very convenient for the user to browse and NY.
+Q 128Bytes view detailed contact information.
+However, this option significantly increases the required time to transfer the contact details to the radio.
 For 200.000 Ham contacts this currently takes about an hour.
+Rad oddity Radiodo lity

-When you have imported the digital contacts CSV file, you can select your desired friend contacts from it, and then tick '\( '\) in the '\( '\) box next to serial number.
+When you have imported the digital contacts CSV file, you can select your desired friend contacts from it, and then tick ' $\square$ ' in the ' $\square$ ' box next to serial number.
 After all the required contacts have been selected, press the 'copy' button to copy the name and number of the selected contacts to the 'Contacts list' which make it more convenient for you to call an associated contact on a specified channel for communication.
 Once copy successes, 'Has copied to Contacts list successfully' will pop up.
 If necessary, you can modify, create, edit, add, delete contacts in the contacts list.
 The 'Contacts list' capacity can be up to 2000 private contacts (or TalkGroups) including name, number and call attributes.